Strumenta/kolasu/README.md

 It stands for _**Ko**tlin_ _**La**nguage_ _**Su**pport_.

 Kolasu is part of the [StarLasu](https://github.com/Strumenta/StarLasu) set of libraries.
-The other libraries provide similar support in other languages.
+The other libraries provide similar support in other languages such as Typescript and Python.

+## What can Kolasu be used for?

+Kolasu has been used to implement:
+* Parsers
+* Editors
+* Transpilers
+* Code analysis tools

 ## Features

 Extend your AST classes from `Node` to get these features:
 * Navigation: utility methods to traverse, search, and modify the AST
 * Printing: print the AST as XML, as JSON, as a parse tree
+* EMF interoperability: ASTs and their metamodel can be exported to EMF

 Classes can have a *name*, and classes can *reference* a name.
 Utilities for resolving these references are supplied.